-How We Rid Your Dallas-Fort Worth Property Of Rodents
+How We Rid Your Dallas-Fort Worth & Houston, TX Properties Of Rodents

 All-Safe Pest & Termite provides our rodent control services to both residential and commercial properties.
 During your initial service visit, we will install rodent traps in the attic and garage spaces.
 If necessary, we will also place bait traps around the exterior of your building.

-One week after your initial service visit, we will return to check the traps, remove any rodents, and reset the traps.
+One week after your initial service visit, we will return once a week until we are certain that the entire rodent population in your home is eliminated or excluded.
+During these return visits, we will check all the traps present, removing any rodents and resetting traps as necessary.
 After this visit, we will return when you notify us that a trap has been set off.
 Trap servicing is part of our rodent control service.
-Although we do not offer sanitation services, we can offer recommendations on how to prevent future rodent infestations.
+Although we do not offer sanitation services, we can offer expert recommendations on how to prevent future rodent infestations.

 Our 100% Satisfaction Guarantee

 As part of our rodent control service, we guarantee we'll return to service your traps as long as it takes to eliminate the rodents in your home or business.
 As each infestation is unique, the length of time associated with this guarantee varies on a case-by-case basis.
 To learn more about our rodent control services, contact us today!

 Rodent Frequently Asked Questions